SITE MENU

 • Bank Guest House in Wick town centre with ensuite bedrooms.
 3 stars.
 Tel: 01955 604001.

-• B&B in Brora with 2 double rooms.
+• B&B in Brora with 1 family/twin room.
 Friendly, comfortable stone built house, a few minutes walk from the railway station.
 Contact Lesley Graham & Andrew Bridges.
 Tel: 01408 622562.

-• Pentland Lodge House is a 4 star guest house with 9 bedrooms in Thurso.
-Accommodation is also available in the self catering annexe (sleeps 4).
+• Pentland Lodge House is a 4 star guest house with 9 spacious bedrooms in Thurso.
+Disabled access.
+Well recommended.
 Tel: 01847 895103.

 • Suilnamara (Gaelic for 'Sea View') is a family run B&B providing friendly accommodation with 1 twin room and 1 family room (both en-suite).
 Stunning views over Lochinver harbour.
 Contact: Rhona Mackenzie, Suilnamara, Lochinver, Sutherland IV27 4LJ.
 Tel: 01571 844535.